GreenAI-Uppa/AIPowerMeter/docs/_sources/usage/quick_start.rst.txt

    $ pip install -r requirements.txt
    $ python setup.py install

-We provide examples for pytorch and tensorflow, but the model creation is independant from the power recording part.
+The power recording part is independant of the model type, it is desirable to monitor the number of parameters and mac operations of your experiment.

-If you wish to get the number of parameters and mac operations of your pytorch model, also install:
+We use pytorch model for this (optional) aspect:

 .. code-block:: console